netxops/orchegit/README.md

 ## Site Repo

-This directory contains an example of a site repo for Gru.
+This 1directory contains an example of a site repo for Gru.

 A site repo in Gru is essentially a Git repository with branches, where each branch maps to an environment, which can be used by